magiclen/node-crc/README.md

 [![CI](https://github.com/magiclen/node-crc/actions/workflows/ci.yml/badge.svg)](https://github.com/magiclen/node-crc/actions/workflows/ci.yml)

+To compute CRC values by providing the length of bits, expression, reflection, an initial value and a final xor value.
+It has many built-in CRC functions.

 ## Usage

 You can use `crc` function to compute a CRC value by providing the length of bits, expression, reflection, an initial value and a final xor value.
 For example, if you want to compute a CRC-24 value.